 From mooning the KKK, to consoling Log Cabin Republicans, Molly Ivins says politics can be one helluva party— especially if there’s beer

 While ridiculing our legislature, Molly Ivins’ twangy turns of phrase make her one of Texas’ sharpest pundits.

-The six-foot tall Lubbock native has never conformed to the norms of Southern womanhood.
+The six-foot tall Texan has never conformed to the norms of Southern womanhood.
 However, just being handsome and feisty doesn’t automatically make her a lesbian.

 Ivins’ work has always leaned toward the cutting-edge of social change.
 But her foremost concern is how money mixes with politics.

 “No matter what I’m writing about, it keeps coming back to that — this boring thing called ‘campaign finance reform.’
 The tragedy is there are people absolutely committed to improving education, fixing the health care system, or doing something about AIDS.
 Well, it just never happens.
 Because who’d want to learn about something so inside-baseball-sounding as 'campaign finance reform?'”
 Ivins says.

 “Of course, the root of the rot is money.
 The entire system is corrupted by a method of legalized bribery.”